GrinonBarrett/Taksidos/Core Rules/0=Basics.md

 #### OPPOSED CHECKS
 An opposed check requires two opponents each roll 3d6 and add their appropriate attribute to their result.
 If one side is greater than the other, they have a success while the opponent has a failure.
 If one of the opponents has a total value more than one and a half times their opponent, they enjoy a critical success and their opponent suffers a critical failure.
 Sometimes it will be up to the narrator if a critical success/failure has any outstanding effect.

-#### SIZE CATEGORY
-All creatures have a size category.
-For the purposes of trampling, these size categories can be used to determine if a creature is small enough to be trampled.
-A narrator may find other uses for these size categories as well.
-A narrator is free to simply use their judgement when deciding trampling though.

-Size Caes are as follows:
-Jormungous
-Titanous
-Huge
-Great
-Large
-Medium
-Small
-Diminutive